-(vi) The primary (urban) co-operative banks should, therefore, honour bank guarantees issued by them promptly on their invocation as reluctance on their part to honour commitments in respect of invoked guarantees tend to bring the banking system into disrepute.
+(iv) The UCBs should, therefore, honour bank guarantees issued by them promptly on their invocation as reluctance on their part to honour commitments in respect of invoked guarantees tend to bring the banking system into disrepute.

-1.5 Delay in Obtaining Certified Copies of Judgements
+1.5 Delay in Obtaining Certified Copies of Judgments

-- (i) The Ministry of Finance has advised that some of the Departments such as Department of Revenue, Govt. of India, are finding it difficult to execute judgements delivered by various courts in their favour as banks do not honour their guarantees unless certified copies of the court judgements are made available to them. - (ii) Keeping in view these difficulties, banks may follow the following procedure : - (a) Where the bank is a party to the proceeding initiated by Govt. for enforcement of bank guarantee and the case is decided in favour of the Govt. by the Court, bank should not insist on production of certified copy of the judgement as the judgement order is pronounced in open court in the presence of the parties / their counsels and the judgement is known to the bank. - (b) In case the bank is not a party to the proceeding, a signed copy of the minutes of the order certified by the Registrar/Deputy or Assistant Registrar of the High Court duly attested to be true copy by Govt.
+- (i) The Ministry of Finance has advised that some of the Departments such as Department of Revenue, Govt. of India, are finding it difficult to execute judgments delivered by various courts in their favour as banks do not honour their guarantees unless certified copies of the court judgments are made available to them. - (ii) Keeping in view these difficulties, banks may follow the following procedure: - (a) Where the bank is a party to the proceeding initiated by Government for enforcement of bank guarantee and the case is decided in favour of the Government by the Court, bank should not insist on production of certified copy of the judgment as the judgment order is pronounced in open court in the presence of the parties / their counsels and the judgment is known to the bank and a copy of the judgement is available on websites of the Courts.

+(b) In case the bank is not a party to the proceeding, a signed copy of the minutes of the order certified by the Registrar / Deputy or Assistant Registrar of the High Court duly attested to be true copy by Govt.
 Counsel should be sufficient for honouring the obligation under the guarantees unless the guarantor bank decides to file any appeal against the order of the High Court.